-Whether you are an existing client or considering working with the Law Office of Daniel H. Galindo, here is what you can expect during your representation and what will be expected from you.
+Whether you are an existing client or considering working with the DHG Legal, P.C., here is what you can expect during your representation and what will be expected from you.

 1. Communicating with Your Attorney